-Brexit - whilst the United Kingdom left the European Union (EU) on 31st January 2020 the ongoing transition period, which by law must end on or before 31st December 2020, continues to cause significant uncertainty.
-Whilst the Company trades entirely within the United Kingdom, there are still a number of ways in which the decision could affect the Company.
-These include the impact on the regulatory environment, which in recent years has been driven by the EU, the effect of changing access to the single European market, as some goods and services are purchased from suppliers based in the EU, and the impact of a weakening pound which will make imports more expensive.
+Brexit - the transition period, following the United Kingdom's exit from the European Union (EU) on 31st January 2020, itself ended on 31st December 2020.
+Whilst this has brought some certainty to trading arrangements with the EU, particularly in relation to tariffs, the administrative requirements for purchasing goods from the EU, particularly for customs clearance and the organisation of transport, have significantly increased.
+In other areas there continues to be significant uncertainty.
+Whilst the Company trades entirely within the United Kingdom, there are still a number of ways in which the decision to leave the EU could affect the Company in the future.
+These include the impact on the regulatory environment, which in recent years has been driven by the EU and the impact of a weakened pound which will make imports more expensive.
 In addition the macro economic impact of the leaving the EU could have a negative impact on consumer demand for goods and therefore a reduction in waste, which could lead to a reduction in available feedstocks.
-The Company will continue to monitor the effects of the decision to leave the EU during the transition period and will take whatever steps are possible to mitigate any negative consequences and to take advantage of any opportunities that arise as a result of it.
+The Company will continue to monitor the effects of the decision to leave the EU and will take whatever steps are possible to mitigate any negative consequences and to take advantage of any opportunities that arise as a result of it.